odk-x/survey/README.md

 This project is __*actively maintained*__

 **ODK-X Survey** is an Android application for performing data collection in the ODK-X framework.
-It operates similarly to ODK Collect, but is based on HTML, CSS, and Javascript rather than native Android, and is more flexible in its presentation and execution.
+It operates similarly to ODK Collect, but is based on HTML, CSS, and Javascript rather than native Android, and is more flexible in its presentation and execution
 It is part of the ODK-X Android tools suite.